-The recent demand for household appliances is surging as manufacturers develop new technology for products that will meet the demands of demanding consumer who are more willing to spend these days.
-Consumers not only have an eye for the latest design trends but they want the latest technologies that save time, money and energy, such as remote electronics, and eco-friendly products.
+The recent demand for household appliances is surging as manufacturers develop new technology for products that will meet the demands of demanding consumers who are more willing to spend these days.
+Consumers not only have an eye for the latest design trends but they want the latest technologies that save time, money, and energy, such as remote electronics, and eco-friendly products.
 Then manufacturers must innovate while they maintain quality at lower costs, so they seek the latest, highest-performing, and most cost-efficient materials such as steel and plastics.

 The latest new appliances are based on the expected increases in new home construction and consumer spending, so the demand for household appliances will most likely see a significant increase over the next five years.
 Consumers still purchase appliances based on cost.

 You should know that the major retailers are not bound by long-term buying contracts with their appliance manufacturers, therefore the manufacturers have more incentive than ever to keep product prices low.
 The big-box retailers are continually seeking new suppliers that offer more favorable terms, so the smallest cost-cutting measures can have a big impact on their profits.